bitbond/bitcoinppi/README.md

       filename: Title of the page
       api: API Documentation

+* Adding a meta description tags by adding the page path to `meta_descriptions` in `config/app.yml`:

+    meta_descriptions:
+      /: The bitcoin purchasing power index (bitcoinppi) tells you how many Big Mac hamburgers you can buy with one bitcoin.
+      /pages/api: ...

 ## Seed data

 * Make sure you have all prerequisites installed (see Development)